PKU-Alignment/align-anything/README.md

 done
 ~~~

-- `BENCHMARK`: One or more evaluation benchmarks or datasets for assessing the model's performance.
+- `BENCHMARKS`: One or more evaluation benchmarks or datasets for assessing the model's performance.
 For example, `("POPE" "MMBench")` can be used to evaluate the model on both the POPE and MMBench datasets.
 Each benchmark in the list will be processed sequentially.
 - `OUTPUT_DIR`: The directory for saving the evaluation results and output files.
 - `GENERATION_BACKEND`: The backend used for generating predictions, `vLLM` or `deepspeed`.
 - `MODEL_ID`: Unique identifier for the model, used to track and distinguish model evaluations, like `llava-1.5-7b-hf`.